-During the entire study subjects will not be allowed to use any dental products besides the products provided by the study center.
-Prior to attending the study center for any visit (Visits 1-10), subjects will not be allowed to perform oral hygiene in the morning at home.
+During the entire study subjects will not be allowed to use any dental material besides the material provided by the study center.
+Prior to attending the study center for any visit (Visits 1-22), subjects will not be allowed to perform oral hygiene at home.
 In addition, Subjects will be advised not to use any mouth rinse for approximately 24 hours before the Screening visit.

-Prior to discharge at Visit 2/Day -7 to -2 subjects will receive a manual toothbrush, a regular toothpaste containing fluoride, and dental floss provided by the Sponsor to take home.
-Subjects will be instructed to use these dental products in the morning and evening at home during the remaining study duration, including the evenings of study drug administration (Visits 3-5).
+Prior to discharge at Visit 2/Day -7 to -2, subjects will receive a manual toothbrush, a regular toothpaste containing fluoride, and dental floss provided by the Sponsor to take home.
+Subjects will be instructed to use these dental products in the morning and evening at home during the remaining study duration, including the evening of Day 0.
 In addition, subjects will be resupplied with these dental products as needed.